brno-hof/fifth/README.md

 # [0][1][2] -> [1][2][0]
 rotate

-# pushes the element second from the top
+# copies the element second from the top and pushes it to the stack
 # [0][1] -> [0][1][0]
 over

-# pushes nth element from the top
+# copies nth element from the top and pushes it to the stack
 # pick 1 === dup
 # pick 2 === over
 pick 42